Aspect research team

 Kaaren assists with the design, implementation and reporting of research studies undertaken by Aspect, including those within the Autism CRC Programs.

-Kaaren recently completed her Masters in information research at UTS, with a particular interest in qualitative research and information search for the social sciences.
+Kaaren completed her Masters in information research at UTS, with majors in qualitative research and information search for the social sciences.
 Her research interests focus on issues of social, demographic and attitudinal change; social justice, equality and diversity; and behavioural aspects of public and mental health issues.
 In her studies she has completed original research studies on the non-help seeking behaviour of young people with mental health problems; social media activism for gender equality in Australia; an analysis of the study and work patterns of young Australians on completing Year 12; and has conducted numerous literature reviews.
-In 2014, Kaaren was the lead author on a report for the Autism CRC identifying what encourages and discourages adults in their participation in autism research.
+In 2014, Kaaren was the lead author on a report for the Autism CRC identifying what encourages and discourages adults in their participation in autism research and in 2016 co-authored Aspect's book Shining a Light on the Autism Spectrum: Experiences and Aspirations of Adults.